bjks/gfp_gaussian_process/README.md

 Example:
 ```
-mean_lambda = 0.01, 1e-4
+mean_lambda = 0.01, 1e-3
-gamma_lambda = 0.01, 1e-4, 1e-4, 0.05
+gamma_lambda = 0.01, 1e-3, 1e-4, 0.05
 var_lambda = 1e-07
 ```
 The step value is used for the 1d scan to discretize the interval set by lower and upper.
 During the maximization this will be the initial step size.

 ### Model parameters
 The OU processes are descibed with a mean value (thus the mean growth/production rate), a gamma parameter determining how fast the process is driven towards its mean after a deviation, and a variance that scales the noise term.
-Thus we have the following parameters:
+Thus we have the following parameters including the bleaching rate of the fp beta:
 - Growth rate fluctualtions params:
     - mean_lambda
     - gamma_lambda
     - var_lambda
-- gfp fluctuation params
+- gfp fluctuation params:
     - mean_q
     - gamma_q
     - var_q
     - beta

 Additionally, the lenth of the cell and the gfp is effected by measurement noise
-- Measurement noise
+- Measurement noise:
     - var_x
     - var_g

-Finally, asymmentric cell division is modelled two variances of gaussians
+Finally, asymmentric cell division is modeled via two variances of gaussians
 - cell division:
     - var_dx
     - var_dg